 Fat Content Analysis

-The sources of this fat are identical to the protein sources, some of which we mentioned above.
+The sources of this fat found within Acana, and Orijen formulas are identical to the protein sources, some of which we mentioned above.

 Neither Acana or Orijen has any history of recalls in the United States or Canada.
 While this doesn’t help us identify a clear winner in our comparison, this is an excellent sign of high-quality and safe production techniques being used to produce their dog foods.

-It is crucial that you keep a regular track of any future recalls that might effect Acana, Orijen or any other dog food brand.
-This vigilence is the only practical way to prevent harm from coming to your dog.
+It is crucial that you keep a regular track of any future recalls that might affect Acana, Orijen, or any other dog food brand.
+This vigilance is the only practical way to prevent harm from coming to your dog.

 So whether the larger range of high-quality ingredients and superior nutrition is worth the price tag is a decision only you can make.

 Acana, on the other hand, offers solid nutrition at a much more affordable price for the majority of consumers.